Textile industry in China

 The textile industry in China is the largest in the world in both overall production and exports.
 China exported $274 billion in textiles in 2013, a volume that was nearly seven times that of Bangladesh, the second largest exporter with $40 billion in exports.
 This accounted for 43.1% of global clothing exports.
+According to Women's Wear Daily, they account for more than 50 percent of the world's total overall production, exports, and retail.
+As of 2022, their textile and garment exports total up to around $316 billion and their retail up to $672 billion.
+China has been ranked as the world's largest manufacturer since 2010.

 The industry began to grow at the turn of the 20th century, until the production of cotton yarn made up about 20% of China's total modern industrial output in that century.
 Stimulated by WWI, the industry expanded rapidly until the depression in the thirties.
 The industry continued to grow though more slowly until Second Sino-Japanese War, when the war destroyed many mills and their supply chains.
 They did not fully recover until the 1950s, at which point many of the major tycoons had moved their empires to Hong Kong to avoid persecution, while the rest of the industry was monopolized by the government.
 After Deng Xiaoping ascended to power, he identified these Hong Kong companies as models of technologically advanced capitalist companies and they were able to reconnect with those that had stayed in mainland China.